argenkiwi/argenkiwi.github.io/source/_posts/Setup-Dagger-in-Android.md

 - Dagger
 - Android
 ---
-Nowadays I use Dagger, the dependency injection library originally created by Square and later adopted by Google, in most of my projects.
-Every time I have to set it up on a new project I struggle to find a quick guide to remind me of the minimun number of steps I need to follow to get it running.
+Nowadays I use [Dagger](http://google.github.io/dagger/), the dependency injection library, in most of my projects.
+Every time I have to set it up on a new project I struggle to find a quick guide on how to just do that.
 Therefore, I decide to write one.

-Fist, let's update our project's `build.gradle` file to include `android-apt` as one of its dependencies:
+Fist, let's update our *project's* `build.gradle` file to include [android-apt](https://bitbucket.org/hvisser/android-apt) as one of its dependencies:
 ```Java
 ...
 buildscript {